am-hernandez/SharksAndTigers/README.md

 1. **Create Game**
    * Player One creates a game through the factory
    * Chooses a mark (Shark or Tiger) and an opening position
-   * Approves and transfers USDC wager to the factory
+   * Approves and transfers their USDC stake to the factory
    * Game enters the `Open` state

 2. **Join Game**
    * Player Two joins the game and makes their first move
-   * Approves and transfers matching USDC wager
+   * Approves and transfers matching USDC stake
    * Game transitions to `Active`

 3. **Play**
    * Players alternate turns
    * Each move is validated and recorded onchain
-   * Play clock enforces time limits for moves
+   * Play clock enforces liveness guarantees, preventing griefing where funds could otherwise be locked indefinitely

 4. **End Game**
    * A player wins by completing three in a row, column, or diagonal
    * The game ends in a draw when the board is full
    * Game state transitions to `Ended`
-   * Winner claims the reward (both wagers)
+   * Winner claims the reward (both escrowed stakes)

 ### Board Layout